-Kimchi is a staple in Koren cuisine and it’s often served as a side dish.
-It’s basically just fermented vegetables, usually cabbage, but it can also be made with other vegetables such as Korean radishes, cucumber, or lotus root.
-It’s commonly seasoned with chili powder, scallions, garlic, and ginger.
+Kimchi is a staple in Koren cuisine and it's often served as a side dish.
+Essentially, it's just fermented vegetables, usually cabbage, but it can also be made with other vegetables such as Korean radishes, cucumber, or lotus root.
+It's commonly seasoned with chili powder, scallions, garlic, and ginger.

 Cooking with Kimchi

-At first, I was just throwing kimchi on top of our salads or serving it on the side of our meals.
+When I first started using kimchi, I was just throwing it on top of our salads or serving it on the side of our meals.
 But then I started to experiment with different dishes.
-A few days ago, I made really tasty Korean-style tacos with kimchi, which I’ll be sharing with you in a few weeks.
-I’ve also been making lots of vegan kimchi fried rice, which is a super-easy and quite tasty.
+I really love Korean-style Soy Curl tacos with kimchi.
+I also love this kimchi fried rice, which is a super-easy and quite tasty.